 Excuse #4: “I Don’t Know What I’m Doing.”

-If people are new to exercise, Justin recommends starting with low-intensity cardiovascular activities, like working out on the elliptical, biking or swimming, and then, after a few weeks, adding in strength training.
+If people are new to exercise, Thompson recommends starting with low-intensity cardiovascular activities, like working out on the elliptical, biking or swimming, and then, after a few weeks, adding in strength training.

 “If they haven’t worked out in years, to start lifting weights can be really hard on their body, especially if their body isn’t ready for it,” he points out.

 When it comes to exercise nutrition, pre- and post-workout meals differ slightly.
-Before exercising, Justin says to go for complex carbohydrates that are not harsh on your stomach.
+Before exercising, Thompson says to go for complex carbohydrates that are not harsh on your stomach.
 This includes foods like oatmeal or a banana.
 After exercising, he suggests eating a meal that includes both carbohydrates and protein.
-"It could even be a light salad with chicken," he says.
-"It's important to get that protein in right post [after] your workout, to rebuild."
+"It could even be a light salad with chicken," he says, noting the importance of consuming protein right after you work out.